MALAYSIA COUNTRY GUIDE

 The Bursa Malaysia is a fully integrated exchange with more than 1,000 publicly listed firms as well as REITs, ETFs, bonds, derivatives, equities, indices, Islamic Markets, the Labuan International Financial Exchange, and other securities.

-However, not everyone can invest directly in the Bursa Malaysia.
-In fact, you must be a Malaysian resident to open a bank or brokerage account in the country.
+However, not anyone can invest directly in the Bursa Malaysia.
+Buying stocks in Malaysia as a foreigner is difficult, and in fact, you must be a Malaysian resident to open a bank or brokerage account in the country.

-If you are not a resident, you can still invest in Malaysian companies through index funds and Malaysian stock listings in the US and other international markets.
+If you aren’t a resident, you can still invest in Malaysian companies through index funds and Malaysian stock listings in the US and other international markets.

 Most international brokers offer access to Malaysia exposure ETFs.
 Individual stocks are also listed on the US stock markets.